mvolkmann/blog/src/swift-ui.md

 ## MVVM

-SwiftUI uses the Model-View-ViewModel paradigm.
+SwiftUI encourages use of the Model-View-ViewModel (MVVM) paradigm which separates application code into three groups.
+This differs from UIKit which encourages use of Model-View-Controller (MVC).

 The Model holds data and application logic.
+It is independent from the view code and has no knowledge of it.

-The View decides what to render.
+The View decides what to render and should be mostly stateless.
-The View gets data from the ViewModel.
+Any state held in the view using the `@State` property modifier should be primarily related to styling and not application data.

+Views reacts to changes published by the ViewModel.
+Their `body` vars return new views any time the ViewModel data they use changes.
+Views are declarative rather than imperative because they describe what to render based on the current data, not when to render it.

 The ViewModel binds views to a model.
-It gets data from the Model and optionally transforms it before sending it to the View.
+It reacts to changes in the Model and optionally transforms it before sending it to the View.
 For example, it could get the result of a SQL query from the Model and turn it into an array of objects that it passes to the View.

+Read-only data flows from the Model, through the ViewModel, and into the View.

 TODO: Does the view send events to the ViewModel which sends them to the Model?